zwq2018/zwq2018.github.io/_pages/about.md

 # 🔥 News
-- *2025.01*: &nbsp;🎉 Our Multimodal Textbook Ranked 2nd in Huggingface Trending, Over 7k downloads in two Weeks
+- *2025.01*: &nbsp;🎉 Our Multimodal Textbook ranks #2 in Huggingface Trending, over 7k downloads in just two weeks.
 - *2024.11*: &nbsp;🎉 I am honored to be awarded the distinguished reviewer award of CIKM 2024.
 - *2024.10*: &nbsp;🎉 One papers are accepted by NIPS 2024, focusing on benchmarking LLM's task planning ability ([TaskBench](https://arxiv.org/abs/2311.18760)).
 - *2024.10*: &nbsp;🎉 Two papers are accepted by EMNLP 2024, focusing on multimodal data synthesis ([Multimodal Self-instruct](https://arxiv.org/abs/2407.07053)) and [LLM O1-style reasoning](https://arxiv.org/pdf/2407.00390)